 Obadiah choked.
 Wait.
-Let Liam see if his baby, so low in Keren’s tummy, was a boy or a girl.
-Let him watch his sons grow into men.
+Let Liam see if the baby so low in Keren’s tummy was boy or girl.
+Watch his sons grow into men.

 A sob shook Gera’s frame.
 He slid his arms under Liam’s back while Obadiah supported his legs.
 They carried him in, where this morning he had blown a kiss across the room to Keren, and laid him on the table.

 Gera bent and let out a long howl like a wounded dog.
 “My boy!
 My boy!”

-When Obadiah exited the house, the three-year-old broke free from Hodiah and latched onto his leg.
+The three-year-old broke free and latched onto Obadiah’s leg.
 “Where’s Daddy, Uncle Biah?”
 His little brother joined him.
-“Wah Daddy do?”2
+“Wah Daddy do?”

 Obadiah hugged the boys and smiled at Hodiah.

-Keren took her boys by the hand.
+Keren wiped her nose and took her boys by the hand.
 “Grandpa is giving Daddy a bath.”
-She led them back to Hodiah.
+She and led them back to Hodiah.